Resolutions of ideals of six fat points in P^2: Background

-In order to determine the graded Betti numbers for the minimal free resolution of a fat point subschemes $Z$ with support at 6 points, we thus need to determine their Hilbert functions and, for each degree $i$, we need to determine $Z_i^+$ and the degree of $\gamma(Z,i)$.
+In order to compute the graded Betti numbers for the minimal free resolution of fat point subschemes $Z$ with support at 6 points, we thus need to determine their Hilbert functions and, for each degree $i$, we need to determine $Z_i^+$ and the degree of $\gamma(Z,i)$.
 The easiest context in which this can be done involves the intersection theory on the surface obtained by blowing up the points.
-This will also be the context we use to study the rank of $\mu_{Z,i}$, and the point of view we take to make sense of fat point subschemes with support at essentially distinct points, which we now define precisely.
+This will also be the context we use to study the rank of $\mu_{Z,i}$.